newrelic-experimental/infra-lab-instruqt-track/04-discover-root-cause/assignment.md

 The top process that's using a lot of CPU is a Java process.

-Hover over the container on that java process in the **Container** column.
+Hover over the container on that Java process in the **Container** column.

 ![Shipping container with High CPU](../assets/shipping-high-cpu.png)

 This shows you that the container holding the high CPU process is for your shipping service.
 The shipping service is a Java application that has logic that consumes a high percentage of CPU.
-This process's resource consumption is reflected on your host and also on dependent services.
+This process's resource consumption is reflected on your host, and also on dependent services.

 Now that you've discovered the root cause of high CPU utilization on your host, you can pass this information to the development team responsible for the shipping service.